Cheesie11/bond/README.md

 The Visual Studio Code [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension lets you use a Docker container as a full-featured development environment.
 It allows you to open any folder or repository inside a container and take advantage of Visual Studio Code's full feature set.
 The [`.devcontainer.json`](./.devcontainer.json) file tells VS Code how to access (or create) the development container with well-defined tool and runtime stack.

+The Visual Studio Code [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension lets you use any remote machine with a SSH server as your development environment.

 **Since everything that has to do with the stack, only runs in the container, you have to put the commands into the corresponding container.**

 **The local folder `code` is mapped to `/opt/code` in the container**